-16.1 Challenges - When a competitor feels that a match fired by himself or by another competitor has been improperly evaluated or scored, the competitor may challenge the score.
+- 16.1 Challenges When a competitor feels that a match fired by himself or by another competitor has been improperly evaluated or scored, the competitor may challenge the score.
 A challenge must be made within the challenge time.
-It shall be the challenging person's privilege to inspect the target during or following the re- check.

-- (a) A challenge fee of not more than \$3.00 may be charged to all competitors making challenges.
+It shall be the challenging person's privilege to inspect the target during or following the re-check. - (a) A challenge fee of not more than \$3.00 may be charged to all competitors making challenges.
 The challenge fee will be collected before making the first re-check of the challenged score.
 If the competitor's challenge is sustained at any point along the line of re-checks, the challenge fee will be returned.
-If the challenge is lost, the challenge fee will be returned.
 If the challenge is lost, the challenge fee will be included in the general revenue of the tournament.
 In NRA competition to which the NRA assigns a Referee, or Jury, the decision of the Official Referee, or Jury will be final. - (b) It shall be the responsibility of the tournament sponsor to state in the program or by Special Bulletin Board notice the time limits within which a challenge may be made. - (c) When targets are scored in the Statistical Office or on display racks, the re-checks will be made by the Chief Statistical Officer (provided he has not previously scored or checked the target) and the Official Referee, or Jury in that order. - (d) The Match Director may at his discretion re-check any competitor's target by an administrative challenge.
-Such a challengemustbemade within the posted challenge period and checked by the Referee or Jury. - (e) Fired matches are challenged by total score, not individual shots, targets or stages.
+Such a challenge must be made within the posted challenge period and checked by the Referee or Jury. - (e) Fired matches are challenged by total score, not individual shots, targets or stages.

-16.1.1 Administrative Challenges - Competitors may request the Chief Statistical Officer to verify addition of scores without payment of a fee.
+- 16.1.1 Administrative Challenges Competitors may request the Chief Statistical Officer to verify addition of scores without payment of a fee.
 If a competitor discovers a discrepancy between the value marked on a target and the score recorded on a scorecard, scoreboard, result list or bulletin, he may request the Chief Statistical Officer to verify the score.
-Provided that no scoring challenge is made with respect to the evaluation of the target, the score marked on the target will be considered accurate and the scorecard, scoreboard, result list or bulletin will be corrected.

-16.2 Protests - A competitor may protest formally:

-- (a) Any injustice which the shooter or coach feels has been done except the evaluation of a target, which he/she may challenge as outlined in Rule 16.
-1. - (b) The conditions under which another competitor has been permitted to fire. - (c) The equipment which another competitor has been permitted to use.

-16.2.1 Authority of Protest Committee - National Championships Protest Committees or juries may be established at National Championships to rule on protests arising from activities at those sites.
+Provided that no scoring challenge is made with respect to the evaluation of the target, the score marked on the target will be considered accurate and the scorecard, scoreboard, result list or bulletin will be corrected. - 16.2 Protests A competitor may protest formally: - (a) Any injustice which the shooter or coach feels has been done except the evaluation of a target, which he/she may challenge as outlined in Rule 16.
+1. - (b) The conditions under which another competitor has been permitted to fire. - (c) The equipment which another competitor has been permitted to use. - 16.2.1 Authority of Protest Committee National Championships Protest Committees or juries may be established at National Championships to rule on protests arising from activities at those sites.
 (See Rule 11.
 8.)
-However, the decisions of these special protest committees or juries shall not contravene prior interpretations of the NRA Rules and/or precedents established by the NRA Protest Committee.

-• 16.3 How to Protest - A protest must be initiated immediately upon the occurrence of the protested incident.
-Failure to comply with the following procedure will automatically void the protest:
+However, the decisions of these special protest committees or juries shall not contravene prior interpretations of the NRA Rules and/or precedents established by the NRA Protest Committee. - 16.3 How to Protest A protest must be initiated immediately upon the occurrence of the protested incident.
+Failure to comply with the following procedure will automatically void the protest: - (a) State the complaint orally to the Chief Range or Chief Statistical Officer.
+If not satisfied with his decision then, - (b) State the complaint orally to the Official Referee, or Jury